tanquangduong/master-python-packaging/README.md

 🚀 Develop, Install and Publish a demo python package - "dapro", stands for "data processing" 🚀

 In this repository, I will walk you through the steps to build a Python package for your development in software engineering and/or data science.
 Let's test/install/use it firstly, then learn how to build it from scratch.
 Therefore, I organize this README as follows:
-- Install package locally and test/use the package
+- Install package LOCALLY and test/use the package
-- Install package via github link and test/use the package
+- Install package via GITHUB REPOSITORY and test/use the package
+- Package development
+    - Overview of package structure
+    - What a package needs
+    - Test your python development before installation
+- Next steps

-## ✅ Install package locally and test/use the package
+## ✅ Install package LOCALLY and test/use the package
 - Clone this repo and go inside.
 If you have not done this step, do the following commands.
 Otherway, skip this step.
 ```
 git clone https://github.com/tanquangduong/master-python-packaging.git